 Sometimes using a VPN will allow you to bypass this restriction and make sure you win that auction for the one missing Optimus Prime model from your collection.

-Use a VPN to securely make VOIP calls
+Use a VPN to securely make online voice or video calls

-Conversations over VOIP services, such as Skype and Lync, can be relatively easily hacked into if you're on a public Wi-Fi network.
+Conversations over VOIP services, such as Skype, can be relatively easily hacked into if you're on a public Wi-Fi network.
 Using a VPN makes it much harder for those who you may not want to know your personal details to listen in.